 Tips for Cooking Perfectly Fluffy Couscous

-• Pick a high quality Moroccan couscous – This kind of couscous is usually larger in size and yields a fluffier end result compared to instant couscous.
+Pick a high quality Moroccan couscous, when possible: This kind of couscous is usually larger in size and yields a fluffier end result compared to instant couscous.

-• Use the right amount of liquid – As mentioned before, make sure to follow the ratio of water to couscous precisely.
+Use the right amount of liquid: Follow the ratio of water to couscous as directed on the package.
 Measure with measuring cups so that the end result isn’t mushy or dry.

-• Fluff with a fork – Again, most package instructions include this, but always fluff your couscous before serving (or mixing with roasted veggies).
+Fluff with a fork: Always fluff your couscous before serving (or mixing with roasted veggies).
 This step helps in creating those perfectly cooked, light and fluffy individual pieces of couscous.

 a bowl of warm couscous salad